 Crew preps for onboard classroom by sourcing from the sea in Resurrection Bay.

 It’s a chance for Alaskan kids to see, touch, feel and learn about the amazing world of marine biology.
-And to do while cruising the dynamic waters of Resurrection Bay.
+And to do it while cruising the dynamic waters of Resurrection Bay in Alaska.
 Kenai Fjords Tours is very proud of its award-winning Marine Science Explorers Program.
 Program manager Leslie Jacoby says at least 44,000 kids from across Alaska have experienced the program since it started in 1995.
-Each spring, school groups make the trip to Seward and then spend the day exploring Resurrection Bay on board the M/V Alaska Explorer, a KFT boat that is specially set-up for interpretive learning.
+Each spring, school groups make the trip to Seward and then spend the day exploring Resurrection Bay on board the M/V Alaska Explorer, a Kenai Fjords Tours boat that is specially set-up for interpretive learning.

 “It’s a real hands-on experience,” says Leslie.
 “Our team of educators this year is so passionate about what they do.
 They have lots of energy!”

 PHOTO: Student Lydia Jacoby participated in the beach walk at Lowell Point, just south of Seward, with the MSEP crew.
 Lydia will also cruise on the Alaska Explorer studying the local environment.
 It’s a chance for kids to learn about the physical properties of seawater in a hands-on way.
 They can measure density and temperature to determine salinity, and use a Secchi disk to measure turbidity.

 PHOTO: All the members of the team share a great passion for sea life and for science.
 This ochre star was not kept for the program as it was very large and would eat all the mussels in the tank, Leslie says.
 It’s a beautiful star that’s commonly found in Resurrection Bay.

 PHOTO: MSEP’s Eileen Audette shows off a Leather Star she collected while snorkeling at Lowell Point.
 Eileen has a biology degree and is a professional field biologist.
 The collections will be moved to the aquarium on the boat.
 “We’re looking for good examples of intertidal creatures,” says Leslie.